 Not only CBG is commonly found in consumer products, but also interest in the compound is growing thanks to a growing body of research pointing to its potential benefits for both physical and neurological health!

 What Is CBC?

 Like CBD, CBC is considered a non-psychoactive cannabinoid.
-While CBC only binds to the CB2 receptor, there’s potential to use this particular cannabinoid as a “companion” cannabinoid to options that bind to the CB1 receptor.
+While CBC binds primarily to the CB2 receptor, there’s potential to use this particular cannabinoid as a “companion” cannabinoid to those that bind to the CB1 receptor.

 What Is CBDA?

 A “wild card” among cannabinoids, CBDA (cannabidiolic acid) actually works differently from the other compounds on this list.
 The big difference between CBD and CBDA is that CBDA doesn’t actually bond to the CB1 or CB2 receptors.

 It instead lengthens the effects of the body’s endocannabinoid system by inhibiting the enzymes that break down the natural endocannabinoids.
 There’s evidence from a study published in 2013 suggesting that CBDA activates serotonin receptors in the brain.

 What is the average consumer looking to get the full benefits of all of the consumer-ready cannabinoids on the market to do?